bmuller/bmuller.github.io/_posts/2019-08-12-what-i-read.markdown

 date: 2019-08-12 08:44
 categories: [media]
 ---
 Based on a few requests, I've finally put together a list of what I read every week.
-Let me know if I've missed anything in the comments.
+Let me know in the comments if I've missed something I should be reading.

 ### Newsletters
 Most of these are daily, and I tend to read all of each email.